claudiogiaretta/AWS-architect-solution-associate/AWS Cloud Solution Architect Associate.md

 **Open API**: is a specification, defines a standard, language agnostic interface to RESTFUL api.
 Represented as either JSON or YAML.

-**Amazon API Gateway:** is a program that sits between a single-entry point and multiple backends,  a soultion for creating secure APIs in your cloud environment at any scale.
-Create APIs that act as a front door for applications to access data, business logic or functionality from a back-end service.
+**Amazon API Gateway** is an AWS service for creating, publishing, maintaining, monitoring, and securing REST, HTTP, and WebSocket APIs at any scale.
+API developers can create APIs that access AWS or other web services, as well as data stored in the **AWS Cloud**.
 ![[Pasted image 20241008142105.png]]
 - **3 types:**
 	- Rest API (API Gateway V1)